Remembering Joe Diffie On His Birthday

 It wasn’t long before Diffie had a record deal of his own and had released his debut album, A Thousand Winding Roads.
 His debut single, “Home” topped the charts and set him on a trajectory that would cement him as one of the greatest male voices of the ’90s.
 Hits such as “If the Devil Danced (In Empty Pockets),” “Prop Me Up Beside the Jukebox (If I Die),” “So Help Me Girl,” “John Deere Green,” and “Third Rock From the Sun” solidified Joe Diffie’s place in country music history.

 In 1993, Joe Diffie became a member of the Grand Ole Opry and in 1998 won a Grammy Award for Best Country Collaboration with Vocals for the star-studded recording “Same Old Train” with Merle Haggard, Clint Black, Emmylou Harris, and more.

 On March 27, 2020, Joe Diffie announced that he had tested positive for COVID-19.
 Two days later his family announced his death of complications with the virus.

-On Joe Diffie’s birthday, his family honored him by sharing a series of photos and a note that read, “Today we take a moment to remember our dad the late, great Joe Diffie on his birthday.
+On Joe Diffie’s birthday in December 2021, his family honored him by sharing a series of photos and a note that read, “Today we take a moment to remember our dad the late, great Joe Diffie on his birthday.
 Happy birthday Dad, from all your kids!!!!
 We love and miss you.”